codelawcorp/devmode/README.md

 #### Less errros
 Compared to `docker-compose`, developing right inside Kubernetes provides a **lesser scope of potential errors**.
-Locally there are to many things you have to do imitate parity.
+Locally there are to many things you have to do achieve parity (simulate Pod).
 Here is the list of pitfalls added when you develop locally:
     - docker-compose:
         - yaml syntax errors
         - Docker VM configuration discrepancies
         -
     - AWS IAM access:
         - The mechanism of passing credentials is different and causes errors time-to-time.
         - Develer's IAM role might be more powerful than pods's IAM role causing autorization errors later.
     - Kubernetes controlplane:
         - If applicaiton communicates to controlplane it uses your local kubeconfig with your own permissions, which often has a broader set of permissions than the real serviceaccount.
         - Kubernetes mounts serviceaccont token into well-known pat, which requires a workaround in local devlopment: Code includes `if` statements which runs exclusively in `local`.
     - AWS Network and DNS:
         - Not all AWS VPC private DNS names are resolved locally.
         - Even with VPN not all network resources are reachable due to SG.
     - Kubernetes Network and DNS:
         - You can not query Kubernetes Service by DNS name.
 You use docker-compose service name instead which makes developer to write risky `if` statements in code.
         - Pods', services' private IPs can be accessed locally if needed.
     - Reading secrets and variables:
         - You have to stay vigilant that docker-compose env vars and secret match those in Helm.
         - If passing secrets and variables via file (recommended way), mount paths must match locally and inside pod.

 #### Faster iterations
 `prod` <- `stg` <- `dev` <- ~~`local`~~